Vascular Dementia is the Condition that Results From Poor or Impaired Blood Flow to the Brain

 Brain cell damage due to lack of blood supply causes symptoms of dementia such as problems with executive brain function and memory, and interferes with the patient’s ability to perform everyday activities.
-Depending upon the location of blockage in the brain, vascular dementia can present different symptoms and can mimic other dementias including Alzheimer’s disease dementia.

 Symptoms of vascular dementia may appear suddenly or develop slowly over time depending on the underlying cause and additional co-existing medical conditions, often Alzheimer’s disease.

 Signs and symptoms of vascular dementia include:

 - Memory loss or impairment, such as difficulty remembering names, dates, events, appointments and details of conversations.

 - Difficulty concentrating, planning or developing an appropriate solution to a problem.

 - Problems with completing tasks in a timely and efficient manner at home or at work.

 - Confusion or disorientation with details of place, situation or the passage of time.